 The effects of drinking spirits may also be exacerbated by the way they are drunk as a heavy episodic drinking pattern is widespread [17].
 Moreover, this pattern of consuming alcohol is much more frequent when drinking spirits than other types of beverage among both men and women in Russia [24].
-According to a recent study 28% of men and 4% of women consumed at least 200g (86+ g of pure alcohol) on one occasion at least once every 2-3 weeks [24].
+According to a recent study 28% of men and 4% of women consumed at least 200 g (86+ g of pure alcohol) on one occasion at least once every 2-3 weeks [24].
 These findings provide indirect support for the binge drinking hypothesis, suggested that episodic heavy drinking of spirits is an important determinant of stroke mortality crisis in Russia.
+We also found that the relationship between vodka sales and stroke mortality rate was stronger for working-age males.
+In principle, it's not surprisingly, given that the previous studies identified an unhealthy lifestyle among middle-age working class Russian males with the high level of alcohol consumption [25].
+Moreover, it's a harmful pattern of drinking featuring big doses of vodka in a short period of time with a small snack.
+An analysis of frequency of drinking by male age groups indicates that the frequency climbs steadily to a peak between ages 30-39, before decreasing slightly in the 40-44 and 45-49 year-old and from age 50 declines significantly [25].
 The dramatic stroke mortality fluctuations in Russia during the last decades are unprecedented in an industrialized country.
 There is evidence that the stroke mortality trends in Russia influenced by the four major factors: the long-standing mortality crisis that began in the USSR in the 1960s, Gorbachev's anti-alcohol campaign 1985-88, severe socioeconomic crisis imposed by rapid societal transformation in the early 1990s and financial crisis and worsening economic situation in 1998.
-A fairly close aggregate-level match between vodka sales and stroke mortality during the Gorbachev's anti-alcohol campaigns may be use as evidence for the hypothesis suggesting that alcohol is responsible for a substantial number of stroke deaths in Russia.
+A fairly close aggregate-level match between vodka sales and stroke mortality during the Gorbachev's anti-alcohol campaigns may be used as evidence for the hypothesis suggesting that alcohol is responsible for a substantial number of stroke deaths in Russia.
 This empirical evidence also indicates that a restrictive alcohol policy can be considered as an effective measure of stroke prevention.

 It seems plausible that alcohol is a key variable in explaining of Russian stroke mortality crisis in the early-1990s.
 An increase of alcohol consumption in this period was to a great extent due to increase of alcohol availability following the repeal of the state alcohol monopoly in January 1992 [17].
 The country was practically flooded by a wave of homemade, counterfeit, and imported alcohol, mainly spirits [18].
-The negative outcomes of an increase of alcohol consumption during this period included a sharp rise in alcohol-related and cardiovascular mortality [20,25].
-It might be the case that mortality crisis in the mid-1990s was to a great extent due to changed alcohol consumption structure, when 80-90% of all alcohol in Russia was consumed in the form of spirits [17,26].
+The negative outcomes of an increase of alcohol consumption during this period included a sharp rise in alcohol-related and cardiovascular mortality [20,26].
+It might be the case that mortality crisis in the mid-1990s was to a great extent due to changed alcohol consumption structure, when 80-90% of all alcohol in Russia was consumed in the form of spirits [17,27].
 It should be noted that wine became less available, compared to vodka in Russia during anti-alcohol campaign with the destroying most of the vineyards across the country and then the break-up of the Soviet Union cutting off wine supplies from Moldova, Ukraine, Georgia and other former Soviet republics [17].